 - Tort Trial and Insurance Practice Section, Fidelity & Surety Law Committee–Past Chair and Founding Co-Chair of Construction Subdivision of Law Division

-- Tort Trial and Insurance Practice Section–Member of Council, Co-Chair, TIPS Book Publishing Editorial Board; Member of Content Management, Financial, and Technology Standing Committees
+- Tort Trial and Insurance Practice Section—Council (Member), Book Publishing Editorial Board (Co-Chair), Section Conference Task Force (Co-Chair), Content Management and Finance Standing Committees and CLE Board (Member)

 - Tort Trial and Insurance Practice Section—Cybersecurity and Data Privacy Committee